beauty school student at psi exam site for California cosmetology state board exam

 The California Board of Barbering and Cosmetology oversees licensing for cosmetologists, estheticians, and manicurists (nail techs), among others.
 Each license type has its own written exam with a different number of questions and time limit.
 Here's the breakdown directly from the official PSI Candidate Information Bulletin:

-License Type Scored Questions Pretest Questions Time Allowed Passing Score
+License Type Scored Questions Non-Scored Questions Time Allowed Passing Score

 Esthetician 75 10 90 minutes 57 (75%)

-The passing score for all three is 75% of the scored questions.
+The passing score for cosmetology is 70% and 75% of the scored questions for esthetician and manicuring.
 The exam is administered at PSI testing centers and is available in English, Korean, Spanish, Vietnamese, and Simplified Chinese.
 Once your application is approved by the Board, PSI will send you a candidate handbook and you'll schedule your own test date at a location of your choice.

 Good news for Beyond students specifically: one of the closest PSI testing centers in the state to our campus is the El Monte – Santa Fe Springs location at 10330 Pioneer Boulevard, Suite 285, Santa Fe Springs, CA 90670 — just minutes from Imperial Highway.